If you’re looking for somewhere to go whale watching in Oahu, Hawaii then you’re in the right place.

 Makapu’u Lighthouse is located on the easternmost point of Oahu island.
 It’s a popular hiking spot that offers incredible views of the ocean making it an ideal whale watching spot.

 The lighthouse is located on Makapu’u Point which sits at the top of a 647ft sea cliff.
-You will have to hike to get here but you’ll be rewarded with epic views and whale sightings.
-The hike is easy and only 2 miles overall.
+You will have to hike to get there but you’ll be rewarded with epic views and whale sightings.

 You can see the Makapu’u Lighthouse trail in the video below, look out for splashes in the water (that’s the whales!):